vfyjxf/ConduitStratus/README.md

-# CompositeConduit-
+# CompositeConduit
-A minecaft conduit mod
+A minecraft conduit mod